dlowe/nnet/README.markdown

 ### ioccc corpora

-The ioccc-1 corpus was obtained by taking all files matching /[a-z]+\.c/ from the all.tar.gz download from www.ioccc.org.
+The ioccc-1 corpus was obtained by taking all files matching /[a-z]+\.c/ from all.tar.gz download from http://www.ioccc.org.

-The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed+curl scripting, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.
+The ioccc-0 corpus was obtained by searching https://github.com for "language:c", and using some sed+curl scripting, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.